Family Therapy Methods: Exploring Family Counseling

 Triangulation refers to involving a neutral person in a conflict between two individuals.
 For example, someone may be triangulating if they get into an argument with their sister and try to get their mom to see their sister as the instigator.
 Although this strategy might momentarily alleviate worry, it may not be a healthy response to a disagreement because it can cause an unfair power balance or misinformation.
 Bowenian therapy looks at how these dynamics can occur in family units.

-Family therapy can place the therapist in the role of the neutral person when you have the urge to triangulate.
+Family therapist take the role of the neutral person when you have the urge to triangulate.
 By hearing your concerns, marriage and therapists can identify potential errors in your thinking and strategies for connecting with your family.
 This strategy may be done in individual therapy, with sessions afterward.

 Differentiation method